7 Best Places to Meet Wild Animals in Japan

 6. Okunoshima Island

-If you wish to explore this hidden gems in Hiroshima Prefecture, I’d highly recommend you to join this guided day-tour introducing the best highlights of Okunoshima Island and the Takehara Preservation District!
-Click the attached link below for more details about the tour, and use the coupon code “5DC2FHGN” to get special discount!
+If you wish to explore this hidden gems in Hiroshima Prefecture, I’d highly recommend you to join this guided day-tour introducing the best highlights of Okunoshima Island with a fun and unique cycling experience!

 7. Ainoshima Island